 Maintaining the shape of a classical tutu well is crucial for its performance-ready appearance.
 Store classical and romantic tutus either flat or hanging upside down.
 Hanging them upside down or in a standard garment is also acceptable for romantic tutus.

 Using hang loops while storing tutus can prevent damage from hanger marks.
-Additionally, a breathable storage container, like a tutu-specific garment bag, protects tutus from dust and allows proper air circulation.
+Additionally, a breathable storage container, such as a tutu-specific garment bag, protects tutus from dust and allows for proper air circulation.
 Make sure the tutu is completely dry before storage to avoid moisture-related damage.

 Following these tips helps maintain the classic flat shape of your tutu skirt, ensuring it remains performance-ready for years to come.